-The best cycling computer is different for everyone, because it depends and what you need from it.
+The best bike computer is different for everyone, because it depends and what you need if for.
 You might want a GPS cycle computer, but if you’re never going to use it for navigation then why would you spend extra money to buy a bike GPS?

 Wahoo ELEMNT Bolt GPS Cycling Computer